Paris is beautiful, the architecture the breathtaking, the artwork is to die for and everyone is in love. Or something like that.

 Housed in the oldest building in Montmartre, this charming museum has been a residence and meeting place for a number of artists over the years including Auguste Renoir, Suzanne Valadon and Émile Bernard.
 Alongside the gallery is a garden and the cafe Renoir.
 Definitely worth a little visit.

 No 54, Rue Lepic was home to Vincent Van Gogh and his brother between 1886 and 1888.
 He was featured in exhibitions around Montmartre and across Paris.
 There is a plaque on the wall outside the house which notes when he lived there and it’s featured on a number of the walking tours of Montmartre.
 It’s not much to see, but keep an eye out on our wanders.

 Montmartre is one of the tallest areas of Paris and as such provides a beautiful uninterrupted view down across Paris.
 At certain points, you can see the Eiffel Tower as well.
 The best view is just in front of the Sacre Coeur at the top of the Square Louise Michel, but as you wander you’ll find little viewpoints as you turn corners that take your breath away, like this one!

 Montmartre is FULL of creatives and everywhere you turn are little galleries piled high with any style and genre you fancy.
 Alongside them and covering some of the buildings you will find some pretty special street art too!
 Just wander the streets and soak it all in!

-Those are the 10 Best Things To Do in Montmarte, My Favourite Area of Paris.
-Let me know what you are planning to see on your visit to Montmarte, or more importantly what you think I’ve missed and I will just have to go back to Paris to find it!
+Those are the 10 Best Things To Do in Montmartre, My Favourite Area of Paris.
+Let me know what you are planning to see on your visit to Montmartre, or more importantly what you think I’ve missed and I will just have to go back to Paris to find it!
 Hard task, I know, but someone has to do it!

 Pin it for Later!